itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

 - [sort the content of the file](https://youtu.be/Byx4sgLR88E?si=uLBZKnLyetvd_9nY&t=1997)

 - only unique lines: `uniq report.txt` or `sort -u report.txt` or using this command [`sort(or any file read command) report.txt | uniq`](https://youtu.be/Byx4sgLR88E?si=9bZ3JO12zyJm-lZg&t=2137)
-The pipe way explanation: the output of the `sort` command is piped to the `uniq` command, means become input for `uniq`.
+The pipe way explanation: the output of the `sort` command is piped to the `uniq` command, means become input for `uniq` command.
 And this pipe way `|` can be used to combine multiple commands

 - [split file in linux](https://youtu.be/Byx4sgLR88E?si=we5MHjGmEtMjbGBc&t=2207)